Volunteering at Root Institute

-Experienced nurses, physiotherapists and occupational therapists are welcome year-round for a preferred stay of 6 months (minimum 3 months.)
+Experienced nurses, physiotherapists and occupational therapists are welcome year-round for a preferred stay of six months (minimum three months.)
 If you are unable to commit to this length of time, or are inexperienced in these fields, you are welcome to observe our work in the on-site clinic and the village health programme on a short-term basis.

-We are looking for an enthusiastic and dedicated individual to work in consultation with the clinic manager to oversee the administration of our community health and development programme.
+We are looking for an enthusiastic and dedicated individual to work as a Kitchen Manager,

-- Oversee and manage day to day finances
+- Oversee and manage the Root Institute kitchen;

-The role of the volunteer nurse with our health programs is two-fold: providing direct care to clients in conjunction with Indian staff and helping to develop sustainable systems that will support the program long-term.
+The role of the volunteer nurse with our health programs is two-fold: providing direct care to patients in conjunction with Indian staff and helping to develop sustainable systems that will support the Programme long-term.

 Experience with HIV+ children would be very useful.